YouFool/recruiter-autoresponse/README.md

 That being said, I would love to know more about your opportunity and understand the seniority level you're looking for.

-Could you send me the company name, the job description and, total compensation details for the role you're reaching out in reference to?
-I want to have this information so I can make best with our precious time by making sure the oportunity is strongly aligned with my curent career moment.
+Could you send me the company name, the job description, and total compensation details for the role you're reaching out in reference to?
+I want to have this information so I can make the best of our precious time by making sure the opportunity is strongly aligned with my current career moment.

 Thanks once again for reaching out, I'll be waiting for the details requested to continue our conversation.
 Looking forward to hearing from you!